AdobeDocs/campaign-standard.pt-BR/help/sending/using/design-and-personalize.md

 * Minimizar o uso de código

-Verificar se você testou as alterações antes do envio final.
+Certifique-se de que testou as alterações antes do envio final.

 No Adobe Campaign, o tamanho máximo padrão de um email é definido como **100 MB**. <!--This limit enables to prevent any error that could indefinitely increase the size of an email, which can lead to a system crash.-->